mangiarco/digit-garden/content/Resources/Digital garden.md

 **In my opinion**, at some point, our critical thinking — if we have it — should reveal itself by questioning the method itself.
 This happened to me when I began maintaining my digital garden on a daily basis.
-The root cause of my doubt comes directly from the [[Map–Territory relation]] fallacy described by Alfred Korzybski: **the “plants” in the garden are not knowledge**.
+The root cause of my doubt comes directly from the [[Map-Territory relation]] fallacy described by Alfred Korzybski: **the “plants” in the garden are not knowledge**.
 This entire "territory" is just an exploration tool — nothing more.
 It is not complete, and it is not exhaustive.
 It only reflects the gardener’s **subjective process of meaning-making**, because notes are living reflections of the one who takes them.
 In that sense, they say more about the gardener than about the concepts they attempt to capture.